suman1209/minigrid-challenge-FF/README.md

 2. Do not change the signature of the `Agent` constructor or `handle_state` function
 3. Any local model can be used, as long as it runs on an A40 GPU
 4. If the model runs out of memory during evaluation, the episode is lost - make sure you handle context window properly.
-5. Each environment will be evaluated with 10 episodes
-6. Maximum 100 steps per episode
+5. Each environment will be evaluated with 4 episodes - maximum 100 steps per episode, with 6-minutes timeout per episode
-7. 1-minute timeout per episode
+6. During final evaluation, we will use a different RNG seed than the default value
+7. Environment is considered to be solved if there's at least 2 wins over 4 episodes
+8. Winner is determined by the number of solved environments - in case of a draw, the total accuracy determines the winner
+9. Do NOT explicitly code the action logic - e.g. "toggle" IF chest in front of you
+10. You can do multiple calls to the language model per step
-8. Use of LLMs for development is allowed - try Claude with Sonnet 3.5, or Cursor IDE with different models
+11. Use of LLMs for development is allowed - try Claude with Sonnet 3.5, or Cursor IDE with different models

 ## Prerequisites